Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

 ### Modifying the controller

-Open `app/controllers/landing_controller.rb` and you might recignize some stuff - *LandingController* is a class extending the functionality of our *ApplicationController* you can find in the same folder.
+Open `app/controllers/landing_controller.rb` and you might recognize some stuff - *LandingController* is a class extending the functionality of our *ApplicationController* you can find in the same folder.
 It has only one method called index which is currently empty.
 We'll create two local variables.
 In first type your favorite dog breed and in the second calculate a simple mathematical operation like this.

 ```ruby